Microservice Discovery Through a Manifest File

 Resources

-In the resources section of the manifest file, you can define the resources associated with your microservice.
+In the resources section within the manifest file, you can define the resources associated with your microservice.
 For more information, see Store Resources on Fact Sheets.
 The following table lists attributes to be provided in this section:

 AttributeRequiredDescription